 SAFE Hotline: (541) 346-SAFE

 In addition to helping individuals and departments resolve issues and concerns, we also are available as a resource to answer questions and provide feedback, guidance and advice regarding prohibited discrimination, harassment, retaliation, and workplace accommodations.

 When You Contact Us You Receive Information and Assistance

 When you contact us, you will be provided with information and assistance in accessing available campus and community resources that may be of help to you.
 We will work with your schedule to arrange a time to meet with you by phone or in person to learn more about your concern and about your experience, explain university policies and procedures, and talk with you about the options that are available to you to address your concerns.

-Your Information and What You Share with AAEO
+Your Information and What You Share with OICRC

-The AAEO makes every attempt to appropriately safeguard information.
-For more information regarding AAEO confidentiality practices, please contact the AAEO.
-It is important that all persons understand that the AAEO is not a confidential resource and that in some instances, it will need to follow up on concerns reported to the office even if the reporting party does not want to move forward.
-If you have questions regarding the process, please contact AAEO.
+OICRC makes every attempt to appropriately safeguard information.
+For more information regarding confidentiality practices, please contact the OICRC.
+It is important that all persons understand that the OICRC is not a confidential resource and that in some instances, it will need to follow up on concerns reported to the office even if the reporting party does not want to move forward.
+If you have questions regarding the process, please contact OICRC.
 You may also speak confidentially with the confidential resources listed above.